Pacific Science CenterBringing science to life.

 What is Reality Volunteer Opportunity

-In this extension of the Guest Ambassador and Science Interpretation Program volunteer roles, What is Reality volunteers will help guests navigate an innovative suite of highly-engaging experiences.
-What is Reality (opening October 2017) will offer our guests an opportunity to explore cutting-edge immersive experiences that technological innovators will showcase throughout the Science Center.
-Immersive technologies are becoming more exciting every day.
-From gaming and cinema to medicine, architecture and education, these technologies are undergoing constant innovation that is happening right in our backyard.
-These technologies have a significant impact on how we are able to understand our world and our universe.
-In What Is Reality, you will facilitate discovery of the different approaches local scientists, engineers and artists take to explore existential and practical questions.
-What is Reality is an opportunity to offer a broad variety of mind-bending topics alongside scientists and innovators who are creating the future.
-If you are curious, open to new experiences, adaptable, available once a week, and interested in helping our guests explore our understanding of reality please mention your interest in What is Reality in your online volunteer application.
-Current Science Center volunteers, please discuss your interest in this extension role with your direct supervisor.
+Are you excited about cutting-edge technology, curious about technological innovation, and passionate about sharing and exploring these topics with the public?
+What is Reality (opening late 2017) will offer our guests an opportunity to explore leading-edge immersive experiences that technological innovators will showcase throughout the Science Center.
+From gaming and cinema to medicine, architecture, and education, these technologies are undergoing constant innovation that is happening right in our backyard.
+What is Reality Volunteers will spur discovery of the different approaches local scientists, engineers, and artists take to create the future and delve into existential and practical questions through active interpretation, education, and facilitation of virtual reality gaming stations.
+If you are open to new experiences, adaptable, available once a week, and interested in helping our guests explore our understanding of reality please mention your interest in What is Reality in your online volunteer application.
+Current Science Center volunteers are welcome to extend their Field Trip Ambassador, Guest Ambassador, and Science Interpretation Program volunteer role to include What is Reality; please discuss your interest in this extension role with your direct supervisor.

 Teen Opportunities (13-17 years old)

 Currently our Teen Guest Ambassador Volunteer position is full.
 We will update this as soon as it opens again, so please check again soon.
 Other teen opportunities from Pacific Science Center can be found here.